DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Results and Analysis

-The results for future edge classification are presented in Table \ref{tab:main_results}.
+The edge classification results are presented in Table \ref{tab:results_table_10k}.
 DyGnROLE consistently outperforms the baselines, achieving the highest Macro F1 scores on 7 out of 8 datasets and tying for the highest on the 8th.
 On Yelp, our method achieves a Macro F1 of 33.0\%, surpassing the strongest baseline, CAWN (25.7\%), by a margin of 7.3 points.
 Similarly, on Google, DyGnROLE outperforms CAWN by 4.6 points (22.4\% vs 17.8\%).
 While performance on the political knowledge graph ICEWS remains competitive with state-of-the-art baselines (tying CAWN and TGAT at 2.1\% Macro F1), DyGnROLE demonstrates superior generalization on the GDELT dataset, where it achieves a 50\% relative improvement over the next best methods (0.6\% vs 0.4\%).

-Notably, the baselines struggle to generalize in this low-label regime, often collapsing to a trivial majority-class predictor.
-This is most evident on the Stack U dataset, where five out of seven baselines achieve an identical Macro F1 of 44.6\% and Weighted F1 of 72.0\%.
-This score corresponds exactly to predicting the majority class ("useless") for every interaction.
-This reveals a fundamental architectural weakness: without explicit role modeling coupled with pretraining, standard CTDGNs struggle to transcend static frequency biases, failing to learn the directional logic required for granular edge classification.
-In contrast, DyGnROLE's ability to maintain distinct behavioral profiles for sources and destinations allows it to escape this local optimum, achieving a Macro F1 of 53.9\% on Stack U and 55.6\% on Stack E, an 8.0-point and 3.2-point improvement over the next best models, respectively.
-On Enron and Stack U, while certain baselines achieve marginally higher Weighted F1 scores, DyGnROLE maintains a higher Macro F1.
-This is a direct result of predicting the majority class more frequently at the expense of minority class accuracy.
+Notably, the baselines struggle to generalize in this limited-label regime, often collapsing to a trivial majority-class predictor.
+This is most evident on the Stack U dataset, where eight out of 11 baselines achieve an identical Macro F1 of 44.6\% and Weighted F1 of 72.0\%.
+This score corresponds exactly to predicting the majority class (``useless'') for every interaction.
+This reveals a fundamental architectural weakness: existing dynamic graph architectures struggle to transcend static frequency biases without role-aware modeling and pretraining.
+In contrast, DyGnROLE's ability to maintain distinct behavioral profiles for source and destination nodes allows it to escape this local optimum, achieving a Macro F1 of 53.9\% on Stack U and 55.6\% on Stack E, an 8.0-point and 3.2-point improvement over the next best models, respectively.
+On Enron and Stack U, while certain baselines achieve marginally higher Weighted F1 scores as a direct result of predicting the majority class more frequently at the expense of minority class accuracy, DyGnROLE maintains a higher Macro F1.